alexdelorenzo/buffer/README.md

 ## About
 In Python, you cannot `seek()` or `slice` into an iterable like you can with `list` and other ordered collections.

-Sometimes, streaming and asynchronous data transfers are modeled as iterables in Python.
+Sometimes streaming and asynchronous data transfers are modeled as iterables in Python.
 In the case of HTTP responses, the amount of streamed data can vary from a small amount to a relatively large amount.

 When you're working with a stream, you might want to go back in the stream, or skip ahead, without losing any streaming data in the process.
 To do that, you'd need a caching buffer.